supershadoe/downwork/README.md

 supports the following features:

 - Freelancers: add, edit, delete services and update profile.
-- Customers: view freelancer portfolios.
+- Customers: view freelancer portfolios, search and compare prices for services.

 The app uses SHA256 hashes to store passwords and runs on a SQLite database which can be changed to a full fledged database in the future.